The best fish for fish ponds in Stardew Valley

 - Seven population: A nautilus shell

 A spookier fish to add to your farm is the Void Salmon.
-You can capture any time of the year.
-However, you need to complete the Dark Talisman quest first to gain access to the Witch’s Swamp.
-The quest only becomes available after you finish all of the Community Center Bundles or the Joja Community Development form.
+You can capture it any time of the year.
+However, you must first complete the Dark Talisman quest to access the Witch’s Swamp.
+The quest becomes available after you finish the Community Center Bundles or the Joja Community Development form.

-Void Salmon is an excellent fish to add to a pond if you’re looking to acquire Void Essence on a semi-regular basis.
-You have to wait until you get more than eight population, and it’s a small chance, but it can happen.
-You can also loot void eggs and roe from them, which are always good to have.
-You can use void eggs to create a Void Chicken to create even more void eggs, or use them in a variety of different recipes.
+Void Salmon is an excellent fish to add to a pond if you’re looking to acquire Void Essence regularly.
+You have to wait until you get more than eight population, and it’s a slight chance, but it can happen.
+You can also loot void eggs and roe from them, which are always good.
+You can use void eggs to create a Void Chicken to create even more void eggs or use them in various recipes.